Sierra Nevada Adventures Single Day Rides

 Today the rugged and remote Gold Canyon mining area lives on as one of California's oldest and most historic mining districts waiting to be rediscovered by gold seekers and adventurous explorers who seek ADVENTURE!

-Off-road terrain is rated "mild to moderate" with some "moderately challenging" and lots of adventure.
+Off-road terrain is rated mild to moderate to challenging and has lots of adventure.

 MEETING LOCATION: Raley's Auburn CA.